-In the case of a quantum communication system, an individual photon can carry one of many different OAM values; this is similar to digital data taking on one of many different amplitude values and enables OAM-based encoding in quantum systems.
+similar to digital data taking on one of many different amplitude values and enables OAM-based encoding in quantum systems.
 If each photon can be encoded with a specific OAM value from M possibilities, the photon efficiency in bits/photon can be increased.
-This has the potential to be quite useful for quantum communication systems which are typically photon "starved" and for which qubits can commonly be encoded on one of only two orthogonal polarization states90-94.
-Figure 30 presents the concept of the OAM-based quantum encoding.
-Using an OAM mode converter, within each symbol period the coming single Gaussian photon is converted to the respective OAM photon and occupies one of the M OAM states.
-Each photon has a helical phasefront after being processed by the OAM converter.
+This has the potential to be quite useful for quantum communication systems, which are typically photon "starved" and for which qubits can commonly be encoded on one of the only two orthogonal polarization states.89-93 Figure 30 presents the concept of the OAM-based quantum encoding.
+Using an OAM mode converter, within each symbol period, the coming single Gaussian photon is converted to the respective OAM photon and occupies one of the M OAM states.
+Each photon has a helical phase front after being processed by the OAM converter.
 The accumulated intensity structure indicates that it has a ring-like intensity probability distribution.

-A larger alphabet for each qubit is, in general, highly desirable for enhancing system performance.
-However, there is much research needed to overcome the challenges in fielding an OAM-encoded quantum communication system, such as: (i) mitigating coupling among orthogonal states, and (ii) developing transmitters that can be tuned rapidly to encode each photon on one of many modes.
+A larger alphabet for each qubit is, in general, highly desirable for enhancing the system performance.
+However, there is much research needed to overcome the challenges in fielding an OAMencoded quantum communication system, such as (i) mitigating coupling among orthogonal states and (ii) developing transmitters that can be tuned rapidly to encode each photon on one of many modes.